edgan/att-fiber-gateway-info/README.md

 ```

 ## Compiling
-To build for only your platform:
+To build for only system's platform:
 ```
 go build
 ```